SUDOERS_TIMESTAMP(5) | File Formats Manual | SUDOERS_TIMESTAMP(5) |

 sudoers_timestamp - Sudoers Time Stamp Format

-The sudoers plugin uses per-user time stamp files for credential caching.
+The sudoers plugin uses per-user-ID time stamp files for credential caching.
 Once a user has been authenticated, they may use sudo without a password for a short period of time (5 minutes unless overridden by the timestamp_timeout option) .
 By default, sudoers uses a separate record for each terminal, which means that a user's login sessions are authenticated separately.
 The timestamp_type option can be used to select the type of time stamp record sudoers will use.

 A multi-record time stamp file format was introduced in sudo 1.8.10 that uses a single file per user.
 Previously, a separate file was used for each user and terminal combination unless tty-based time stamps were disabled.
 The new format is extensible and records of multiple types and versions may coexist within the same file.